iSpecimen Seeks $20 Million In U.S. IPO Plan (Private:ISPN)

 BBMRI - ERIC

-Thermo Fisher Scientific (TMO)
+Thermo Fisher Scientific (NYSE:TMO)

 Lonza (OTCPK:LZAGY)